 Opioids act on the limbic system that controls emotions and thus promoting the feelings of relaxation, contentment, and pleasure.
 These drugs also act on the brainstem reducing the respiratory rate, stopping cough and reducing pain and restlessness.
 Opioids also act on the spinal cord and reduce the transmission of pain signals from peripheral parts of the body to the brain.

 What are the effects of opioids on the body and brain?

 The main action of opiates is as analgesics.
-This action is achieved by the interaction of opiates with mu opioid receptors.
-That is also done by prevention of activation of nociceptors by the peripheral opioid receptors.
-Within the brain, the transmission of pain signals to the segmental and suprasegmental is prevented, and there is activation of the endogenous antinociceptive system of the body.
+This action is achieved by the interaction of opiates with mu-opioid receptors.
+That is also done by the prevention of the activation of nociceptors by the peripheral opioid receptors.
+Within the brain, the transmission of pain signals to the segmental and suprasegmental is prevented, and there is an activation of the endogenous antinociceptive system of the body.

 The limbic system is activated to enhance the responses leading to excitement and award and the feelings of emotional reaction to pain are suppressed.

 These effects are dose-related.
 This effect is induced at higher doses and is very useful for those who have interrupted sleep due to pain or any other psychological stress or disorder.
 Sedation is usually accompanied by blurred consciousness and a breach of intellectual activity.